-- To know the name of your designated safeguarding lead and who to contact if they are not available - To respond appropriately to a child - To report to the Designated Safeguarding Lead or directly to Social Care if that is not possible - To record your concerns, using your schools agreed paperwork - Don't do nothing
+- To know the name of your designated safeguarding lead and who to contact if they are not available. - To respond appropriately to a child and ensure the child/young person knows you are taking their concerns seriously. - To report to the Designated Safeguarding Lead or directly to Social Care if that is not possible. - To record your concerns, using your schools agreed paperwork. - Don't do nothing.